Vancouver ski hills include Grouse, Mt. Seymour and Cypress. Also, just two hours away in opposite directions, there’s Whistler and Sasquatch.

 Snow Conditions Comparison Overview

-Below are snapshots of the various snow reports as of around the last day of skiing for each mountain.
+Below are snapshots of the most current snow reports available as of December 2nd, 2024.

-- Cypress: As of April 16th there had been 40 cm of snow in the last week including 30 cm of new snow in the previous 2 days.
-435 cm of snow remained at the base.
+- Cypress: As of December 2nd, there had been 10 cm of new snow in the past seven days, and a total of 147 cm this season.
+80 cm of snow remained at the base.

 Cypress Bowl Ski Resort

-Cypress Mountain has the most lifts, most terrain and most vertical drop of the three closest ski hills to Vancouver, plus tickets usually start at only about $50 per adult if you have a Gold Medal Card.
-The resort has 53 runs, 6 chairs, 600 acres (240 hectares) of terrain and 610 metres in vertical drop.
+Cypress Mountain has the most lifts, most terrain and most vertical drop of the three closest ski hills to Vancouver.
+In addition, tickets usually start at only about $50 per adult if you have a Gold Medal Card.
+The resort has 53 runs, six chairs, 600 acres (240 hectares) of terrain and 610 metres in vertical drop.

 Cypress isn’t a huge ski hill, but it’s still pretty big and the largest and most advanced of Vancouver’s three most central hills.
 In addition to downhill skiing, the resort also has great cross-country (Nordic) skiing and a tubing park.

-New for the 2022/23 season is the Sky Quad system.
+New for the 2022/2023 season was the Sky Quad system.
 The brand new chairlift has a loading carpet to help everyone get into the four-person seats comfortably and efficiently.

 Click Cypress Mountain for more information on this ski hill.